How to help wildlife in winter

 Helping squirrels in winter

-Squirrels don’t hibernate but instead rely on a steady supply of food from their underground stores.
-Sometimes, squirrels forget where they’d hidden their supply, meaning they might need help with stock!
+Squirrels don’t hibernate, they rely on a steady supply of food from their underground stores instead.
+Sometimes, squirrels forget where they’ve hidden their supply, meaning they might need help with finding food!

-What you can do: To help squirrels survive the coldest times of the year, you can offer them nuts such as hazelnuts, walnuts, almonds and chestnuts, plus some chopped apple, pear, carrots, spinach or broccoli.
+What you can do: To help squirrels survive the coldest times of the year, you can offer nuts such as hazelnuts, walnuts, almonds, and chestnuts – plus some chopped apple, pear, carrots, spinach, or broccoli.

 Helping hedgehogs in winter